wied03/cookbook-gpg/README.md

 gpg Cookbook
 ============
-LWRP focused cookbook that helps load public or private keys into your GPG keyring from either a string, a cookbook file, or a Chef vault item
+LWRP focused cookbook that helps load public or private keys into your GPG keyring from either a string, a cookbook file, or a Chef vault item.
+The cookbook will check to see if the key fingerprint and user name already exist in the key ring before converging.
+The resources automatically choose secret vs. public keyrings based on the header of the base64 key contents.

 Requirements